slothsh/timeline-kit/README.md

 - [ ] Better representation of certain fields/entries in protools EDL in EDLSession
     - [ ] Parse & store file path strings as FilePath structures

+- [ ] Do basic error reporting pass for EDLParser
+    - [ ] Identify potential locations for slotting in error messages
+    - [ ] Settle on error type for EDLParser

 ___